grdl/git-get/README.md

 You can define a `[gitget]` section inside your global `.gitconfig` file and set the configuration flags there.
 A recommended pattern is to set `root` and `host` variables there if you don't want to use the defaults.

+If all of your repos come from the same host and you find creating directory for it redundant, you can use the `skip-host` flag to skip creating it.

 Here's an example of a working snippet from `.gitconfig` file:
 ```
 [gitget]
     root = /path/to/my/repos
     host = gitlab.com
+    skip-host = true
 ```